Thought for the day...

 Anyone wants to try their hand at it, just have a look at the results for round one...

-2016 December 5th: For some reason I was thinking about the modern movement known as "slow food", a rebellion against the idea of "fast food" - that's to say, a wish to take more trouble over the business of meals, and appreciate them more carefully.
-Quick as a flash my analogy-prone mind presented me with the notion of "slow space-travel", a revolt against the facile zooming around which tends to devalue the seriousness of journeys through the great void.
+2016 December 5th: For some reason, I was thinking again as I had done, back in August, about the modern movement known as "slow food", a rebellion against the idea of "fast food" - that's to say, a wish to take more trouble over the business of meals, and appreciate them more carefully.
+Quick as a flash my analogy-prone mind returned to the notion of "slow space-travel", a revolt against the facile zooming around which tends to devalue the seriousness of journeys through the great void.

 Of course, sometimes you have to zoom, for instance if you're Captain Future - there isn't time to have lengthy voyages between world and world, if you have to save the System in double quick time from the evil machinations of so-and-so.